dojoteef/glas/README.md

 ## Method

-Several new techniques were developed in conjunction, in order to best optimize the model for attention over the latent space.
-The first set of techniques relates to the use of attention mechanisms.
+A new technique was developed, in order to best optimize the model for attention over the latent space.
+The technique relates to the use of attention mechanisms.
 Several attention mechanisms have previously been explored.
 The DRAW network uses 2D Gaussian filters; NTM uses cosine similarity combined with softmax; Li and colleagues (2016) used sigmoid and alternatively softmax based attention.
 In order to apply attention to the latent space of the model, all of the aforementioned approaches were tried.
 However, these methods resulted in a poor optimization of the cost function.
 Accordingly, a method was devised which achieved better results and is elaborated upon below.

-The second set of techniques deals with optimization of the variational bound.
-There are many divergences and metrics available to choose from as a variational bound (Gibbs et al., 2002), though the Kullback-Leibler divergence is widespread in the literature.
-However, the use of other divergences for variational inference (e.g., the Rényi divergence; Li et al., 2016) has recently been investigated.
-In a similar effort to better optimize the log-likelihood of the model, this project developed the use of the χ² divergence and an associated minimum χ² probability distribution.

 ### Latent Attention